anaandreis/TDD_Android/README.md

 annotation.

 Assertion function (assertThat()): you can pull it from the junit library and from the google truth library that we added.

+### 2. Second Case: Using Android components such as context and AndroidTest folder
+(Android Components Branch)

+You can use both singleton objects or classes to craft your test, but the problem with the class is that it needs to be instatiated and needs a context.
+When instantiating, be careful not to link all the tests to the same instatiation, because that would mean that they are not independent anymore and produces flaky tests.
+Although we could declare a lateinit var and instantiate inside each class, that would be a lot of boiler plate code so JUnit has a solution: fun setup(), that defines the logic of execution before the test cases.
+You instantiate the class in the set up function and annotate it with @Before.

+@Before
+fun setup() {
+	resourceComparer = ResourceComparer()
+}

+There is also an @After annotation, used normally to destroy objects created before or closing the database or dealing with viewModel

+Using the braces do not work in this case like the naming convention for functions in the Test directory.
+But it is important to describe the goal of the function in a clear way.
+Example: stringResourceSameAsGivenString_returnsTrue() Needs emulator to run the test.